 Prior to her training in energy medicine, Liz spent much of her adult life overseas (West Africa, Haiti, Cuba, Dominican Republic, Brazil…) working in the field of public health.
 In each of the places she lived, she sought out opportunities to work with or observe traditional medicine men and women in their healing practice.

 Liz has practiced a Brazilian spiritual tradition rooted in the natural world and the four elements for more than 20 years.
 She was initiated as a daughter of Iemanjá Miregum in Brazil in 2003 and has since conducted a wide variety of nature-based healing ceremonies both in the US and overseas.

 Hear more about Liz’s story and the work she does in this interview on Mind Body Radio.

-Liz has an undergraduate degree in psychology and anthropology, and a master’s degree in public health from the Johns Hopkins School of Public Health.
+Liz has an undergraduate degree in psychology and anthropology, and a Master of Health Sciences (MHS) degree in public health from the Johns Hopkins University Bloomberg School of Public Health.
 She is a member of the Association of Nature and Forest Therapy Guides and is deeply committed to honoring and living in balance with the earth.